Pete Carroll wanted to run the ball. Carlos Hyde obliged, and the Seahawks conquered the Cardinals.

 Hyde’s 79 yards are the second-most by a Seattle running back this season — Carson had 80 yards in the Week 4 win at Miami — and Seattle’s 165 yards on the ground was its second-highest total of the season.

-“It was definitely important to get our run game going,” Hyde said.
-“It helped balanced us out.”
+Hyde, a 30-year-old veteran who signed a one-year contract with Seattle in the offseason, had his most productive day of the season after missing the past four weeks with the hamstring injury.
+He said he had envisioned himself stepping to the podium for a postgame news conference for the first time this season, and he did just that Thursday night.

+“I had a feeling I’d be talking (to the media) after the game, and look where I’m at,” Hyde said, adding: “Our run game’s definitely been missing.
+It was huge for us to get me back, and soon here we’ll have Carson back.
+So getting us both back will be huge.”

-The Seahawks ran well despite a beat-up offensive line.
+The Seahawks were effective on the ground despite a beat-up offensive line.
 Rookie guard Damien Lewis made his first-ever start at center, Jamarco Jones filled in at right guard and right tackle Brandon Shell left the game in the fourth quarter with an ankle injury.

 “Those are major opportunities for us to be in trouble,” Carroll said, “but our guys came through beautifully.”